How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • “Request a quote” or “Call now” buttons

-A good rule is simple: if it would confuse a homeowner, it can also confuse Google.
+Overall, a good rule is simple: if it would confuse a homeowner, it can also confuse Google.
 Here is a helpful reference on how Google uses your business details across Search and Maps.

-This is also where many businesses decide to hire a google maps optimization service to make sure nothing important is missed.
+Likewise, Because of this, many businesses decide to hire a google maps optimization service to make sure nothing important is missed.
 If you want a done-for-you setup that focuses on lead quality, see lead generation for contractors.

 Step 2: Reviews That Bring Better Leads (Not Just More Leads)

-Reviews do two big things:
+Nevertheless, reviews matter because they do two big things:

 • They help you show up more.